Living Historian (PT)

 - Paid or volunteer experience as a historical reenactor, costumed interpreter, living historian, or actor in period productions.

 - Strong commitment to the ongoing development and study of impressions using resources provided by the Museum or pursued by the candidate.

 - Ability to provide your own historical garments preferred.

-- Expertise in a historical skill, trade, or craft related to one of the above impressions a plus.
+- Expertise in a historical skill, trade, or craft related to current impressions a plus.

 - Experience engaging visitors with disabilities a plus.

 - Must maintain flexible schedule; availability to work weekends, holidays, and occasional weekdays as needed; and ability to commit to scheduled programs months in advance.